tosin2013/openstack-all-in-one/README.md

     * Second interface used for the OpenStack services.
 This secondary interface needs to be connected to a separate router.
         * gl-inet is an example router
         * a small 5 port router is another alternative.
+        * The secondary router must also have access to the internet.
 * Your system must have at least 4 CPUs, 8GB RAM, and 30GB disk space.
 * Your system must have at least 8 CPUs, 128GB RAM, and 1TB of external disk space for an OpenShift install.
 * Minimum of two external disks for Ceph